 What Is TMJ in Farmington, NM?

 When you have issues with your jaw and the muscles in your face that control the jaw, these are referred to as temporomandibular disorders (TMD), although it is more commonly called TMJ disorder.
 The temporomandibular joint (TMJ) is the hinge that connects our lower jaw to our skull; it also is what enables us to open and close our mouth.
 Sometimes this joint can become inflamed, causing people to have not only chronic pain but limited mobility and fatigue.

-TMJ disorder is a broad term for a wide variety of issues characterized by some or all of the following symptoms:
+TMJ in Farmington, NM is a broad term for a wide variety of issues characterized by some or all of the following symptoms: